 I started my career in the East Whittier City School District as a science teacher and now work as a science instructional coach to help promote high quality science instruction within our school district.
 My journey into science education began as an undergraduate at Whittier College where I took courses in biology, chemistry, and physics.
 Planning to be a medical doctor, I gravitated towards coursework involving the study of animals.
 This stemmed from my love of nature and our annual family camping trips to Yosemite as a child.
 While at Whittier College I began working as a tutor and instructional aide in a local elementary school and this is where my love of science transformed into a passion for science education.
 The Science Circus Whittier Project has tapped into this passion and I look forward to continuing to promote meaningful ways for students and families to engage in science in the Whittier area.
 EWCSD Educational Support Services Home Page

 Dr. Christina Bauer, Scientist

 I knew I wanted to be a scientist by the time I was 8 years old when I started designing experiments and recording data in my first laboratory notebook.
 I am a physical chemist who dabbles in engineering, physics, nanotechnology, nuclear physics, mathematics, biology, and environmental science.
 Chemistry often serves as the common link between all of these fields, yet it took years of varied experiences and science wanderlust to grasp the true connections and I still continue to learn.
 My greatest joy is receiving “phone-a-scientist” questions and providing my particular viewpoint on a phenomenon.
 I believe observing the connections of all scientific fields earlier in life will help students see the central concepts and feel more at ease exploring, learning, and “talking science.”
-I am an Associate Professor of Chemistry at Whittier College.
+I am an Associate Professor of Biology and Environmental Science at Whittier College.
 Whittier College Faculty Website

 Michelle Marks, Coordinator